hxmid/rawrand/readme.md

 - when using keybind and game state mode, there is a 1 second delay between event/keybind press and your sens changing, due to rawaccels built-in delay
     - again, there is no fix for this

+## known issues

+none at this time :)

 ## features

+- realtime twitch chat integration
+    - allows for your chat to control your sens for you (still keeping it within your predefined range to avoid abuse)

 - different sensitivity randomisation methods: